 Tax liens no longer affect credit

 There is some good news about tax liens.
 Credit-reporting agencies used to include tax liens on credit reports, which could negatively impact credit scores.
-But in 2017, the three major consumer credit-reporting companies — Equifax, Experian and TransUnion — changed some of the rules on the public records they include in credit reports.
+But in 2017, the three major consumer credit bureaus — Equifax, Experian and TransUnion — changed some of the rules on the public records they include in credit reports.

 The next step after a lien is often a federal tax levy.